prototypefund/open-theater-api/README.md

 ### Terminology

 #### Repo List
-The Repo List is a optional List of repository definitions.
-It MAY be used to give clients a list of repositories to choose from automatically or via user interaction.
+The Repo List is a optional List of <a href="#repository-definition">repository definitions</a>.
+It MAY be used to give clients a list of <a href="#repository">repositories</a> to choose from automatically or via user interaction.

-If used, the order of repository endpoint definitions in the repository list MUST be in the order of priority of the given repository endpoints.
+If used, the order of repository definitions in the repository list MUST be in the order of priority of the given repository endpoints.
 In case of an automatic choice by the client, the client MUST try to connect to the repositories in the order they are listed in.

 This way it can for example be ensured that clients first try local wifi networks before they switch to wide area networks.